 If the research stage yields favorable results, the next step is to officially form the company.
 To do so, you will work with outside attorneys to set up the company.
 After your company is formed, you will be required to complete a Conflict of Interest (COI) Form to update your COI status with the University and allow for appropriate conflict management.
 During this stage, we also work with you through the process of finding incubation space, developing a business strategy, management team, marketing strategy, financial projections, and more as needed for your particular situation.

-Once ready, the UIRF and UI Ventures will help prepare you to sign a Standstill Agreement.
-Standstill Agreements serve several purposes to help you develop both your startup and your technology including:
+Once ready, the UIRF and UI Ventures will help prepare you to sign an Option agreement.
+Option agreements serve several purposes to help you develop both your startup and your technology including:

 - Ensuring the UIRF does not pursue other companies or license your technology to someone else.